danminrob/media-servarr/README.md

 - **Homarr:** Used as a dashboard for docker containers with integrations for the *arr, torrent, and Jellyfin apps.
 - **Decluttarr:** Used to maintain/clean your *arr app queues and downloads.
 - **Jellystat:** Used to monitor the usage of each user or content on your jellyfin server.
 Disabled by default.
+- **tinyMediaManager** Media art scrapper.

 ## Dependencies

 1. Linux
 2. Docker / Docker Compose
-3. OPTIONAL: Portainer - Docker GUI
+3. OPTIONAL but HIGHLY RECOMMENDED: Portainer - Docker GUI

 ## How to Use - Using portainer
 1. Create a new stack using the Repository build method